 Uganda is a land of beauty.
-When Churchill first visited Uganda – he was stunned by the endless beauty of this country and called Uganda “the Pearl of Africa.
-Uganda has greatly transformed from war times as seen in the ‘Last King of Scotland ‘to a very peaceful country and now mostly known for its hospitality.
+When Churchill first visited Uganda, he was stunned by this country’s endless beauty and called Uganda “The Pearl of Africa.”
+Uganda has dramatically transformed from war times as seen in the ‘Last King of Scotland ‘to a very peaceful country and now mostly known for its hospitality.

 Take a Trip To Africa Without leaving Your Living Room

-Movies like “Queen of Katwe” a life-changing story of a young ghetto-slum girl who learns the game of chess and becomes a top player and sees an opportunity to escape from a life of poverty.
-This movie accurately showcases Uganda Culture, music, people and life of a common person in Uganda.
+Movies like “Queen of Katwe” a life-changing story of a young ghetto-slum girl who learns the game of chess and becomes a top player, and sees an opportunity to escape from a life of poverty.
+This movie accurately showcases Uganda’s Culture, music, people, and energy of an ordinary person in Uganda.
 Watch it.

-Ugandans are very creative, you will experience Uganda culture from some clips on local filming projects in the slums of Kampala; Wakaliwood produces local action movies – giving Jackie Chan & Tom Cruise a run for their money.
+Ugandans are very creative.
+You will experience Uganda culture from some clips on local filming projects in the slums of Kampala; Wakaliwood produces regional action movies – giving Jackie Chan & Tom Cruise a run for their money.

-Yes, Uganda the tiny East African country has been written about.
-Uganda may not have written literature dating back to the 18th century but Uganda culture has been written about in books, novels and magazines.
-Experience Uganda culture in some of the most popular books, including great safari guides like Brandt, and get yourself a copy from the list bellow.
+Yes, Uganda, the tiny East African country, has been written about.
+Uganda may not have written literature dating back to the 18th century, but Uganda culture has been written about in books, novels, and magazines.
+Experience Uganda culture in some of the most popular books, including great safari guides like Brandt, and get yourself a copy from the list below.

 Experience Uganda culture and all these activities and have a beautiful Ugandan day with your family or friends.